Techzune/Categoro/README.md

 If you have any issues with the program, please use the [Issues](http://github.com/Techzune/Categoro/issues) page to submit your issues.
 I may ask you to submit your **categoro.log** file that is automatically placed in the directory of the program.
 Please attach this to your issue to save time. :)

+## Why is it named "Categoro?"
+Really, no idea.
+I just came up with it stuck with it.